 4. Share your deals across social media platforms

 Practically everyone is on social media, so people are very likely to see it if you make a post.
 This is why you should promote your posts through social media to get the awareness that your Black Friday campaign requires.
-Ensure each of your posts uses social media hashtags to get the exposure that it needs.
+Ensure each of your posts uses social media hashtags to get the exposure it needs.
 So, if you have discounts on men’s full tracksuit, for example, hashtags such as #mensfulltracksuit #menstracksuit, etc., can be useful to tag your posts with.

 5. Organise a flash sale for your Black Friday Promotion